 BOOST!
 (Building Optimal Outcomes from Successful Teamwork) Workshops

-We are pleased to offer innovative and interactive half-day, foundational team-based care workshops with an aim to improve interprofessional collaborative practice for intact clinical teams across organizations (we recommend a minimum of two interprofessional team members from the same clinical team).
-Clinical teams in all areas of health care are striving to provide collaborative models of care that optimize patient outcomes and experiences.
+We are offering an innovative foundational team-based care workshop in a virtual synchronous interactive 2.5-hour format with an aim to improve interprofessional collaborative practice for clinical and project teams across organizations.
+We welcome interprofessional team members to come together to work collaboratively on their teamwork or individually to bring learnings back to their team.
+To optimize collaborative learning, we utilize virtual large group reflections, small group breakout discussions, video team simulation and best practices in virtual team facilitation.
+Teams in all areas of health care are striving to provide collaborative models of care that optimize patient outcomes and experiences, particularly with the challenges and silver lining of a COVID-19 impacted system.
 This is an opportunity to enhance the collaborative practice environment for all staff and students.

-Dean Lising, BSc Biology, BScPT, MHSc, Strategy Lead, Curriculum & Collaborative Practice Lead, Centre for IPE, University of Toronto, Lecturer, Department of Physical Therapy, Faculty of Medicine, University of Toronto
+Dean Lising, BSc Biology, BScPT, MHSc, Team-Based Practice and Education Lead, Centre for IPE, University of Toronto; Lecturer, Department of Physical Therapy, Faculty of Medicine, University of Toronto

 Participants have shared what they value about this workshop: